haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

 - Characterize the number of Hasse arrows starting at an ICE-closed subcategory in the poset of ICE-closed subcategories, or characterize a Hasse arrow (minimal inclusion of ICE-closed subcategories).
 In the poset of torsion classes, the number of arrows starting at a torsion class is equal to the number of indecomposable split projective objects (for $\tau$-tilting finite case).
 I and Sakai conjectured that the number of Hasse arrows is equal to the number of indecomposable projective objects in the case of ICE-closed subcategories, which are true for Dynkin path algebras (by [our paper](/papers/ice/)) and Nakayama algebras (in preparation), but the computer experiment shows that this conjecture is not true in general.
 Thus
   - Is there any class of algebras such that this conjecture is true?

+# Lean Theorem Prover
+**Teaching Auslander-Reiten theory to computer** using [Lean](https://leanprover.github.io/), see also [Lean community](https://leanprover-community.github.io/), and a very good introductory material [Formalising Mathematics](https://github.com/ImperialCollegeLondon/formalising-mathematics)

+# SageMath
+- Create a system which can deal with the Auslander-Reiten quivers as translation quivers.
+In particular, compute the dimension of Hom spaces using AR quiver.
+- Create or modify programs which enables us to deal with string and band modules over special biserial (or string) algebras.
+- More concretely, develop a SageMath version of [String Applet](https://www.math.uni-bielefeld.de/~jgeuenich/string-applet/)!

+I know that [QPA](https://folk.ntnu.no/oyvinso/QPA/) are useful, but I think there's no special functions which can applied to special biserial, string, gentle algebras.
+Since SageMath can deal with other materials including posets, polytopes, lattices, root system, and so on (and since it's written in Python), I hope that special computational experiments on e.g. string algebras can be done inside SageMath.